faleite/banking/README.md

 - Provide meaningful error messages and appropriate HTTP status codes.

 ### 4. Authorization
+- Implement a login system with roles.
 - Secure the API using **JWT** or another suitable authorization method.
-- Protect endpoints and implement role-based access control if needed.

-Login system with roles

 ### 5. Unit Testing
 - Create a unit test class for `AccountService`.